How to Tile a Floor on Wood: A Comprehensive Guide

 1. Flexible Thin-Set Mortar:

-• It is well-suited for areas with moderate movement and offers strong bonding capabilities.
+• Well-suited for areas with moderate movement and offers strong bonding capabilities.

 2. Epoxy-Based Adhesives: